jennie/community-manual/community-guidelines/livetweeting-guidelines.md

 ## Questions or concerns:
 If you have a question to ask, feedback to give, a concern to raise or just need a pep talk before or a debrief after your livetweet, get in touch with us any time!
 Your contacts are:

-[Sophia Park](mailto:sophia@dmg.to) (Co-Director, Committee Promotion Committee Chair) [@sophiapark_](https://twitter.com/sophiapark_)
+[Sophia Park](mailto:sophia@dmg.to) — Co-Director, Committee Promotion Committee Chair)
+[@sophiapark_](https://twitter.com/sophiapark_)

-Natalie Walschots, Community Promotion Committee Member [@NatalieZed](https://twitter.com/NatalieZed)
+Natalie Walschots — Community Promotion Committee Member
+[@NatalieZed](https://twitter.com/NatalieZed)

-[Jennie Faber](mailto:jennie@dmg.to), Co-founder and Executive Director, Dames Making Games [@jennie](https://twitter.com/jennie)
+[Jennie Faber](mailto:jennie@dmg.to) — Co-founder and Executive Director, Dames Making Games
+[@jennie](https://twitter.com/jennie)